vaishnavi-patil-waynautic/exgenix-documentation/docs/test-action-unit.md

     ### Step Configuration Details

     Each step within the Test Action Unit displays:
-    - Step number and sequence
+    - **Step Number & Sequence** – The order in which the step executes.
-    - API configuration name
+    - **API Configuration Name** – The specific API or message type configured for that step.
   </div>
   <div class="step-image">
     <h4 class="image-title">Step Configuration View</h4>